Moments in the exact summation of the curious series of Kempner type: Notations and main result.

-For $l=2$, the $\beta_{2,m+1}$ are $O(10^{-m})$ and the $u_m$ are as for $l=1$, so here a geometric convergence with ratio $8/90$ is guaranteed, meaning (ignoring implied constants) roughly one more decimal digit of the final sum at each added term.
-This is well confirmed in practice.
+For $\ell=2$ on the other hand, $\beta_{2,m+1}=O(10^{-m})$ and the $u_m$'s are the same as for $\ell=1$, so here a geometric convergence with ratio $8/90$ is guaranteed, meaning (ignoring implied constants) roughly one more decimal digit of the final sum at each added term.
+For $\ell=3$ we get about two additional decimal digits of the Kempner sum at each added term.

-For $l=3$ we get about two additional decimal digits of the Kempner sum at each added term.
-For example with a simple Maple\texttrademark{} script implementing Theorem \ref{main} directly with no attempts at numerical refinements, we could confirm that going up to $m_{\mathrm{max}}=1000$ was enough to get 2000 digits of the classic $K$.
-At this level three we seemingly have to work $9$ times harder to get the $\beta_{3,m+1}$ than for the $\beta_{2,m+1}$\dots{} because there are $9$ times as many inverse powers to add.
-But we need half as many $m$'s, and the cost of computing $u_1$ to $u_m$ is more than quadratic in $m$ due in part to the binomial coefficients in the recurrence from Proposition \ref{proprecursion}.
-With the very naive Maple script referred to above, ``level 3'' proved advantageous compared to ``level 2'' when targeting more than 400 digits for the computation result.

-If programming the formula \eqref{eq:main} for example in Python, which uses the double type whose precision when printed to decimal digits is of about 16 digits, then probably using ``level 2'' is advantageous (computations with that few digits and number of terms needed from the alternating series will look instantaneous in an interactive session).

-Implementations targeting high precision (say 10000 digits) will have to think of optimizations linked to the fact that the higher the $m$ the less many significant digits of $u_m$ and $\beta_{l,m+1}$ are needed.
-In this context the bound $b^{-1}<\lambda_m<1$ (and the fact that the recurrence only has positive contributions) is crucially important for the correct design of an algorithm adapting dynamically the precision of the computations.
-One also has to think about how to best compute binomial coefficients as it becomes unnecessary to know them exactly, when $m$ becomes large enough and the precision is gradually reduced. \end{remark}

-\section{The Kempner sums as integrals}
+\section{The Kempner sums as integrals.}

-We define a measure $\mu$ on $[0,+\infty)$ as an infinite sum of Dirac deltas with suitable weights at rational numbers: